badsectorlabs/ludus/docs/docs/Quick Start/install-ludus.md

 proxmox_vm_storage_pool: local    # The name of the VM storage pool - can be changed after install for custom pools
 proxmox_vm_storage_format: qcow2  # The VM storage format - can be changed after install (i.e. raw)
 proxmox_iso_storage_pool: local   # The storage pool used to store ISOs as they are downloaded for templates - can be changed after install
+ludus_nat_interface: ludus        # The name of the interface Ludus will create on the proxmox host that Ludus will use as the "WAN" for range routers
 ```